qmlbook/qmlbook/docs/controls/controls.rst

 We then start building the user interface in ``main.qml`` by adding an ``Image`` element as the contents.
 This element will hold the images when the user opens them, so for now it is just a place holder.
 The ``background`` property is used to provide an element to the window to place behind the contents.
 This will be shown when there is no image loaded, and as borders around the image if the aspect ratio down not let it fill the contents area of the window.

 .. literalinclude:: src/imageviewer-desktop/main.qml
-    :lines: 6-9, 48-58, 83-
+    :lines: 5-8, 44-54, 79-

 We then continue by adding the ``ToolBar``.
 This is done using the ``toolBar`` property of the window.
-Inside the tool bar we add a ``RowLayout`` from the ``QtQuick.Layouts`` module.
-Inside the layout we place a ``ToolButton`` and a *spacer* element.
-A spacer element is an element used to fill space in the layout, ensuring that the toolbar fills the width of the window.
+Inside the tool bar we add a ``Flow`` element which will let the contents fill the width of the control before overflowing to a new row.
+Inside the flow we place a ``ToolButton``.

 The ``ToolButton`` has a couple of interesting properties.
 The ``text`` is straight forward.
 However, the ``icon.name`` is taken from the `freedesktop.org Icon Naming Specification <https://specifications.freedesktop.org/icon-naming-spec/icon-naming-spec-latest.html>`_.
 In that document, a list of standard icons are listed by name.
 By refering to such a name, Qt will pick out the correct icon from the current desktop theme.

 In the ``onClicked`` signal handler of the ``ToolButton`` is the final piece of code.
 It calls the ``open`` method on the ``fileOpenDialog`` element.

 .. literalinclude:: src/imageviewer-desktop/main.qml
-    :lines: 6-9, 34-46, 83-
+    :lines: 5-8, 33-42, 79-

 The ``fileOpenDialog`` element is a ``FileDialog`` control from the ``QtQuick.Dialogs`` module.
 The file dialog can be used to open or save files, as well as picking directories.